 Otaku are criticized in the West for the prejudice of thinking that animations are for children or are childish.
 They don't know the depth of a story written by Japanese and they don't realize that animation is just an art style like manga.

 Others think that anime is crazy, full of powers, macumba, bitching, clichés, etc. They forget that there are genres and that anime is created on top of Japanese culture, made for Japanese people who think and lead a different lifestyle than Westerners.
 Western Otaku also tend to admire and enjoy the culture of Japan.

 What does being an Otaku involve?

-For a person to become an Otaku, just get addicted to something and put it as a priority in your life.
-It is clear that both in the West and in Japan the term Otaku began to be used for people who have similar tastes.
-99% by Otaku will probably like at least 5 things from the list below:
+To become an Otaku, a person just needs to get addicted to something and make it a priority in their life.
+Of course, both in the West and in Japan, the term Otaku began to be used for people with similar tastes.
+99% of Otaku will probably like at least 5 things from the list below:

 - Anime - Japanese animations;